-(a) Individuals other than the game officials may lodge a report using the required form and comply with the requirements under clause 3.3
+- (a) Individuals other than the game officials may lodge a report using the Report form and comply with the requirements under clause 3.3 - (b) A fee of \$300 is to accompany the report made by an individual or a club.
+The fee or a portion thereof may be refunded by the General Manager or the Chair of the Tribunal or Investigation Panel.